 Kelly is a very popular first name for females (#67 out of 4276, Top 2%) and also a very popular surname for all people (#69 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Callie (#186 from recent data), Keely, Kelley, Kelli and Kellie are the prominent variation forms of Kelly (#431 from recent data).
-Usage of these forms of Kelly was more pronounced in the year 1990 (adoption of 0.69%) and has become significantly lower since (adoption 0.23%, 66.6% less), with forms such as Kelli becoming less fashionable.
-Callie and Kelly are two of the more contemporarily stylish girl names among these, with Callie enjoying a rekindling in popularity.
+Callie (#186 from recent data), Keely (#1652), Kellee, Kelley, Kelli, Kellie, Kellyann and Kellye are the prominent variation forms of Kelly (#431 from recent data).
+Adoption of these forms of Kelly was more pronounced in the 1970s (adoption of 1.6%) and has become significantly lower since (adoption 0.2%, 89.7% less), with forms such as Kelley becoming less fashionable.
+Callie is the most contemporarily stylish girl name among these.

-Kelly▲ is pronounced similarly to Calla, Calley, Calli, Kaeli, Kahley, Kahli, Kaili, Kalah, Kalea, Kalee, Kalley, Kally, Kaly, Kayley▼, Kaylla, Kealey, Keelia, Keelie, Keighly, Keyely, Keylley, Keyllie, Kyla▲, Kylee▲ and Kyli.
-Other recommended similar baby names are Ally▼, Billy▼, Cilly, Delly, Dolly▼, Elly, Emelly, Gilly, Hally, Hedly, Hilly, Jilly, Joelly, Jully, Kalle, Karly▼, Keavy, Keelyn, Kelbey, Kelby, Kelcey, Kelcy, Kelda, Kelila, Kellan, Kellda, Kellen, Kellyn, Kelsa, Kelsi▼, Kelsy, Kemply, Kessy, Lally, Lesly▼, Lilly▲, Lolly, Mally, Melly, Molly▲, Neely, Nelly, Polly▼, Reilly▼, Sally▼, Seely, Tully, Vally, Wally and Willy.
+Kelly▼ is pronounced similarly to Calla, Calley, Calli, Kaeli, Kahley, Kahli, Kaili, Kalah, Kalea, Kalee, Kalley, Kally, Kaly, Kayley▼, Kaylla, Kealey, Keelia, Keelie, Keighly, Keyely, Keylley, Keyllie, Kyla, Kylee and Kyli.
+Other recommended names are Ally, Billy, Cilly, Delly, Dolly▼, Elly, Emelly, Gilly, Hally, Hedly, Hilly, Jilly, Joelly, Jully, Kalle, Karly, Keavy, Keelyn, Kelbey, Kelby, Kelcey, Kelcy, Kelda, Kelila, Kellan, Kellda (see Kelda), Kellen, Kellyn, Kelsa, Kelsi▼, Kelsy, Kemply, Kessy, Lally, Lesly▼, Lilly▲, Lolly, Mally, Melly, Molly, Neely, Nelly, Polly▼, Reilly▼, Sally▼, Seely, Tully, Vally, Wally and Willy.
 These names tend to be less commonly used than Kelly.